 - Falls or near-falls;

 - War and escape from war-torn countries;

 - Pre and perinatal (before and during birth) issues;

 There was once a myth people were unable to heal from trauma.
 Research and the effectiveness of treatments that include the nervous system are evidence this is no longer true.
-When the nervous system is given the time and space to speak vitality and healthy regulation are restored.
+When the nervous system is given the time and space to speak, and feels supported, vitality and healthy regulation emerge.